Invariants in Quantum Geometry: Hyperlinks in

 We will now consider equivalence classes of time-like hyperlinks $\chi(\oL, \uL)$, which consists of a time-ordered pair.
 First, note that this will not include all time-like hyperlinks, as the component loops may not be time-ordered.
 Those pair of hyperlinks which cannot be ordered as described in Definition \ref{d.tl.2} will not be in the equivalence class.

 Second, suppose we have a pair of loops, $(\ol, \ul)$, such that under time-like isotopy, we can change the ordering from $\ol < \ul$ to $\ol > \ul$.
-Suppose we let $L = (\ol, \ul)$ be a time-like hyperlink, with $\ol < \ul$ and $L'$ be time-like isotopic to $L$, but with $\ol > \ul$.
+Consider $L = (\ol, \ul)$ is a time-like hyperlink, with $\ol < \ul$ and $L'$ is time-like isotopic to $L$, but with $\ol > \ul$.
 Then, we will treat $L$ and $L'$ to be inequivalent under the above relation.

-\begin{rem} This time-ordering between loops will imply causality in loop quantum gravity.
+\begin{rem} This time-ordering between loops will imply causality.
 The equivalence relation says that we are not allowed to consider homeomorphisms in space-time that violates causality. \end{rem}

 Under time-like isotopy that preserves the time-ordering, the hyperlinking number between equivalent classes of $\ol^u$ and $\ul^v$ will now be an invariant.

 \begin{thm} Consider two oriented time-like hyperlinks, $\oL = \{\ol^u \}_{u=1}^{\on}$, $\uL = \{\ul^v \}_{v=1}^{\un}$ in $\bR \times \bR^3$ with non-intersecting (closed) loops, which together form a new oriented time-ordered pair of time-like hyperlinks, denoted by $\chi(\oL, \uL)$.